rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/get-lb-details.rst

     "$API_ENDPOINT/loadbalancers/load_balancer_id" | python -m json.tool

-Remember to replace ``load_balancer_id`` in the example with the actual value that is returned in :ref:`Create a load balancer <create-load-balancer>`.
+Remember to replace ``load_balancer_id`` in the example with the actual value that is returned in :ref:`create a load balancer <create-load-balancer>`.

 The following example gives the show load balancer details response.